emilys0766/github-tutorial/README.md

 Now that you've got the hang of using GitHub, let's review some more commands in-depth:

-* **`git status`:** Git status is used to keep check on any progress made in a repository.
+* **`git status`:** Git status is used to list all of the files and keep check on any progress made in a repository.
 Usually if you are coding for a big project and don't know where you are at, git status is a great way to get an understanding of what you're doing.
 * **`git add .`:** Git add revamps any files in the repository to the index.
 This command is usually followed after with...
 * **`git commit -m`:** Git commit helps us make note of what is going on in the code, similar to making a comment.
 This command is used after git add, and is accompanied by...
 * **`git push`**: Git push upgrades the remote repository with any changes made in the repository since your last commit.